turketwh/syllabi/semester/fall_2024/CSC231/description.md

+\pagenumbering{gobble}

-# Course description
+# CSC 231 - Fall 2024 - Course Description

 ## Learning

 ### Big questions

-There are three *big questions* that the course content and activities will focus on:
+There are two *big questions* that the course content and activities will focus on:

 * How is the *language* part of programming languages processed?
 	* This material will examine the processes of compilation and interpretation, representations for specifying languages, and algorithms for recognizing language structures.
 * What *styles* of programming languages exist?
 	* This material will examine the utility and design of a spectrum of languages, particularly considering how features of a given language make it suitable for a particular style of problem domain

+As time allows and where relevant, the following question will also be addressed:

 * What *mechanisms* do modern programming languages support?
 	* This material will primarily examine a range of language design features, possible implementations of those features, and costs for supporting such features.